 Udo isn’t exactly a ‘country’ location.
 On the contrary, it’s really quite popular.
-However, it isn’t a place that tourists usually go.
-Somehow many people never even hear about this little island, and I’m not sure why.
+However, it’s a little out of the usual tourist path and I’m not sure why.
 Rather, it’s more of a local hot-spot.
 Once you visit, It’s easy to see why!

 Paradise Within Korea’s Paradise